mianalysis/mia/README.md

 Usage
 -----
-- In Fiji, run the plugin from Plugins > Wolfson Bioimaging > Modular Image Analysis
+- In Fiji, run the plugin from Plugins > Bristol WBIF > Modular Image Analysis
 - To run an existing analysis workflow
 > - Click "Load" and select the .mia workflow file
 > - Depending on workflow configuration, a number of controls may be visible